iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/new-cockroach-janta-party-manifesto.md

 # Final Message

-The Cockroach Janta Party stands for ordinary citizens who survive despite unemployment, corruption, economic pressure, and political neglect.
+The new manifesto of the Cockroach Janta Party stands for ordinary citizens who continue surviving despite unemployment, corruption, economic pressure, rising living costs, and political neglect.

-The “cockroach” symbolizes resilience — people who continue struggling even when the system ignores them.
+The “cockroach” symbolizes resilience — people who continue struggling, adapting, and surviving even when the system ignores them.

-This manifesto is not about blind outrage.
-It is about structural reform, economic dignity, democratic transparency, and citizen empowerment.
+This manifesto is not about blind outrage or empty slogans.
+It is a real test for Gen Z and millennials — whether they can bend the system through perseverance, organization, advocacy, and democratic pressure while holding political parties accountable to public demands.

+The goal is not chaos, but structural reform.
+Not hatred, but accountability.
+Not hopelessness, but citizen empowerment.

+This manifesto stands for economic dignity, democratic transparency, technological decentralization, sustainable development, freedom of expression, and a system designed to serve ordinary people instead of concentrated power.